-When it comes to our very own country, unfortunately, the disparity in education has no bounds even in this day and age.
-India’s education landscape is highly uneven.
-Differences based on caste, class, and gender are examples of how these inequities show up and end up in our very own society.
+In India, the disparity in education has no bounds.
+The country’s education landscape is highly uneven.
 Children in India, especially rural India, have substantially lower chances of having access to schooling in English.
 Geographical differences can make these disparities worse.
-It also has to do with the incapacity to instil a passion for learning in the younger generation.
-Lastly, the purpose of education for most children is carrying forward one’s family legacy, getting a secure job and supporting their family until one reaches retirement.
+Because of the incapacity to instil a passion for learning in the younger generation.
+Lastly, the purpose of education for most children is carrying forward one’s family legacy, getting a secure job and supporting their family till retirement.
 There obviously can be so much more value added to this purpose.

 Why does educational inequality exist?

 Not one but various factors have led to educational inequality in India.
-Factors such as lack of infrastructure, class, linguistic exclusion, geography, gender inequality, caste discrimination and so on are collectively responsible for educational inequality.
+Factors such as lack of infrastructure, class, linguistic exclusion, geography, lack of awareness, gender inequality, caste discrimination and so on are collectively responsible for educational inequality.
 Additionally, in contrast to attempting to make the kids like learning and let them take it from there, the majority of teachers believe they simply need to teach children in order to achieve good test scores.
 Due to income inequality in our nation, many young people have no choice but to work in order to support their families and cannot devote all of their time to studying.
+Overall the situation seems like the education being provided currently is not focused on the requirement but just for the sake of it.
 Given below is a detailed analysis of the various factors leading to inequality in education in India.
+This is definitely putting the future of the innocent lives at high risk.

 Class